learn-co-curriculum/phase-4-debugging-network-requests-lab/README.md

 backend set up.
 This time though, it's up to you to use your debugging skills to find and fix the errors!

-To get the backend set up, `cd` into the `toy-tales-api` folder, and run:
+To get the backend set up, run:

 ```sh
 bundle install